LeToNode/Play2.0-CN-doc/javaGuide/JavaForms.md

 ## Defining a form

-The `play.data` package contains several helpers to handle data submission and validation.
+The `play.api.data` package contains several helpers to handle HTTP form data submission and validation.
 The easiest way to handle a form submission is to define a `play.data.Form` that wraps an existing class:

 ```java
 public class User {